Bracknell

-Bracknell (/ˈbræknəl/) is a large town and civil parish in Berkshire, England, the westernmost area within the Greater London Urban Area and the administrative centre of the borough of Bracknell Forest.
+Bracknell (/ˈbræknəl/) is a town and civil parish in Berkshire, England, the westernmost area within the Greater London Urban Area and the administrative centre of the borough of Bracknell Forest.
 It lies 11 mi to the east of Reading, 9 mi south of Maidenhead, 10 mi southwest of Windsor and 25 mi west of central London.
+Bracknell is the third largest town in Berkshire.

-Originally a market village and part of the Windsor Great Forest, Bracknell experienced a period of huge growth during the mid-20th century when it was declared a new town.
-Planned at first for a population of 25,000, Bracknell New Town was further expanded in the late 1960s to accommodate a population of 60,000.
-As part of this expansion, Bracknell absorbed many of the surrounding hamlets including Easthampstead, Ramslade and Old Bracknell.
-As of 2021, Bracknell Forest has an estimated population of around 113,205 (Census 2021).
-It is a commercial centre and the UK headquarters for several technology companies.
+The name Bracknell is derived from the Saxon Braccan Heal or Braccan Heale, first recorded in a charter boundary of 942 AD.
+In the Middle Ages, Bracknell developed into two small market villages, Old Bracknoll and New Bracknoll.
+By the 19th century, the two Bracknells had combined into a single market town, which was an important centre of local industry, most notably for its brick trade.
+In the 20th century, Bracknell experienced a period of rapid growth after it was declared a New Town.
+Planned at first for a population of 25,000, Bracknell New Town was further expanded in the 1960s to accommodate a population of 45,000.
+During this time, Bracknell absorbed many of its surrounding villages including Easthampstead, Ramslade and Old Bracknell.
+As of 2021, Bracknell Forest has an estimated population of around 113,205.
+Today, the town is a busy commercial centre within the so-called Silicon Thames Valley and the UK headquarters for several technology companies.

-The town is surrounded by Swinley Forest (up to Winkfield Row) and Crowthorne Woods on the east and south.
-The urban area has absorbed parts of many local outlying areas including Ascot, Warfield, Winkfield and Binfield.
+Bracknell is bordered to the south by Swinley Forest and by Crowthorne Woods to the south-east and south.
+Its neighbouring villages of Binfield, Warfield and Winkfield are part of the borough of Bracknell Forest and are gradually becoming absorbed into the Bracknell metropolitan area.
+To the east, the urban area joins up with Ascot to form a continuous conurbation that extends to Central London.